 • Explain conservation practices to land managers

-• Survey and gather preliminary data for development of conservation plan and conservation practice design
+• Survey for development of conservation plan and conservation practice design

 Knowledge, Skills, and Abilities required for these positions include:

 Familiarity and experience with Oklahoma agriculture and its stakeholders, partners and key contacts in the environmental arena.
-The position requires knowledge of a wide variety of soil conservation, agronomic, engineering, hydrologic, biology, and forestry concepts, principles, practices, and methodology in order to independently resolve natural resource problems related to the implementation of soil and water conservation plans and provide area-wide technical assistance.
 Knowledge of cropping systems, rangeland, soils, pasture management, Farm Bill programs, water quality and surveying are preferred.
 Since these positions work closely with the public, the candidates must be outgoing and have excellent communication skills.
 The candidates should also be comfortable working independently but also with team members.
 He/she should be detail-oriented and possess strong organizational skills; be proficient with computers and contemporary software packages.
 These positions involve field work performed throughout the year, regardless of weather conditions.
 OCC requires the successful applicants to be a legal resident of the United States and hold or obtain a current driver’s license for the state of Oklahoma.
 Employees will be provided with training and oversight on conservation planning and NRCS programs.